cli/cli/README.md

 ## Availability

 GitHub CLI is available for repositories hosted on GitHub.com and GitHub Enterprise Server 2.20+, and to install on macOS, Windows, and Linux.

 ## Documentation

 Read the [official docs][] for usage and more information.

 ## We want your feedback

 We'd love to hear your feedback about `gh`.
-If you spot bugs or have features that you'd really like to see in `gh`, please check out the [contributing page][].
+If you spot bugs or have features that you'd like to see in `gh`, please check out the [contributing page][].

 <!-- this anchor is linked to from elsewhere, so avoid renaming it -->

 ## Installation

 ### macOS